Ivanclj/Smile/README.md

 ├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
 Also contains all docs for different functions of the app │
-├── models                            <- Trained model objects (TMOs), model predictions, and model evaluations.
+├── models                            <- Trained model objects (TMOs) │   ├── sample/   					  <- Folder that contains pickle file of the model │
-│
 ├── notebooks
 │   ├── develop                       <- Current notebooks being used in development.